 BIOLOGICAL RESOURCES - HAVE A SUBSTANTIAL ADVERSE EFFECT ON ANY RIPARIAN HABITAT OR OTHER SENSITIVE NATURAL COMMUNITY The Water Board finds that the proposed action may result in a substantial adverse effect to sensitive natural communities.
-The purpose of applying aguatic pesticides is for the long-term maintenance and protection of beneficial uses (e.g., drinking water supply, freshwater habitat, restoration and preservation of habitat that supports threatened and endangered species) and public health.
+The purpose of applying aquatic pesticides is for the long-term maintenance and protection of beneficial uses (e.g., drinking water supply, freshwater habitat, restoration and preservation of habitat that supports threatened and endangered species) and public health.
 However, by definition aquatic pesticides are toxic to target species and this toxicity has the potential to adversely affect non-target species.
 For examples the application of aquatic pesticides to wetlands for vector control may have a substantial adverse effect on sensitive natural communities associated with wetlands by killing non-target species or by eliminating a food source for organisms that feed on mosquito larvae.
 Though the Water Board may deny project proposals that fail to demonstrate how the project will meet exemption criteria, and the proposed action requires mitigations to limit impacts of the pesticide applications, the primary intent of pesticide use being to kill organisms means that, though substantially lessened, impacts to sensitive natural communities will not be avoided in each and every project [CCR Section 15091(a)(3)].

 GREENHOUSE GAS EMISSIONS - GENERATE GREENHOUSE GAS EMISSION The Water Board finds that aquatic pesticide projects implemented as a result of the Basin Plan amendment may generate significant greenhouse gas emissions.
-Some greenhouse gas emissions, namely methane release, may result from the decay of vegetation treated with aguatic herbicides.
+Some greenhouse gas emissions, namely methane release, may result from the decay of vegetation treated with aquatic herbicides.
 The proposed project requires that dead biomass, a potential emission source, must be removed from the project area and disposed of at an appropriate location.
-(Removal of biomass may not be necessary in situations where recovering the dead biomass creates a greater potential to impact water quality.)
 The proposed amendment does not specify method of disposal, which is outside the bounds of the Water Board's authority [CCR Section 15091(a)(2)].
 If disposal of dead biomass involves composting, the composting process may generate significant greenhouse gas emissions if it is not conducted in a way that captures off gassing.
 Emissions could be captured if the composting process occurred in an enclosed facility or in a bioreactor, where the emissions could be used for energy production, but Water Board does not have the ability to dictate the disposal methodology of the biomass, and it does not appear that there is any other responsible agency with jurisdiction to require such disposal [CCR, section 15091(a)(2)(3)].